-Nardostachys jatamansi is an herb known for its ability to reduce stress and improve cognitive function and sleep.
-While clinical trials are lacking, pre-clinical studies show the herb can improve memory, reduce inflammation, and treat insomnia.
-Read on to see the many benefits of this herb.
+Nardostachys jatamansi is an herb known for its potential ability to reduce stress and improve cognitive function and sleep.
+While clinical trials are lacking, the herb improved memory, reduced inflammation, and treated insomnia in pre-clinical studies.
+Read on to see the potential benefits of this herb.

 The herb was traditionally crushed and refined into an oil.
 This oil was used for medicine, religious uses, and even perfumes.

-Nardostachys jatamansi is typically used in the form of an oil called Spikenard oil and as an oral supplement.
+Today, Nardostachys jatamansi is typically used in the form of an oil called spikenard oil and as an oral supplement.

-The active components in Nardostachys jatamansi include [R]:
+The active components in Nardostachys jatamansi include :